abrahammurciano/paul-bot/README.md

 ### expires

 With this parameter, you can choose when the poll will expire.
 Once the poll is expired, the vote buttons will disappear.
+By default, polls never expire.

 When entering the expiry date/time, you may be quite liberal in its format.
 You can enter a relative date/time, such as "in 2 minutes", "1h20m", "tomorrow", "next week", etc; or you can enter an absolute date/time, such as "5 PM", "26 oct 2022", etc.